rvsrnvsn/ICML2019/README.md

 ### Towards a Deep and Unified Understanding of Deep Neural Models in NLP
 _Chaoyu Guan, Xiting Wang, Quanshi Zhang, Runjin Chen, Di He, Xing Xie_
 + Considering coherency and generality in deep neural model in NLP using information theoretic approach
-+ Conclusoin: BERT and Transformer use words for prediction while LSTM and CNN use subsequences of sentences for prediction
++ Conclusion: BERT and Transformer use words for prediction while LSTM and CNN use subsequences of sentences for prediction
 + Poster 62